Durbagio/CPAC-2022-Project/README.md

 - press t two times and m to move boids
 - try to connect those groups

-### Example of usage (feed Processing with sample video data):
+### Example of usage (feed Processing with video stream data):
+- open Python, select the video source and run the code
 - open Processing and run the code
-- right click
-- position some fixed boids with f (e.g. on the left of the screen)
-- start clock with c
 - start Pure Data to start hear sound
-- add other boids far away with f
-- press t two times and m to move boids
-- try to connect those groups